tylergaw/tylergaw.com/src/blog/realign-2020-realigned.md

 - The Groundwork static archive.
 None of the work we did is still online.
 I’m going to archive as much of it as I can at [theground.work](https://theground.work) and invite the team to contribute
 - Limbo static archive.
 When we shut down Limbo, we took the site offline.
 Same as The Groundwork, I'm going to build a static archive of the site for Chris and I

 That's not everything, but that's a lot.
-Here's to another year of enjoying the act of tending to a personal website.
+Here's to another year of enjoying the process of tending to a personal website.